dnatividade/Ubuntu_core_15.04-install/README.md

 ---
 ### draft...

-- Log on Ubuntu with default credentials, change password and get IP address:
+- Log on Ubuntu with default credentials and change password:
 ```
 user: ubuntu
 pass: ubuntu